Deployment (container)

 1. External Collabora Online service

-When environment variable COLLABORA_HOST_URL is set, embedded Collabora Online (CODE) service will be disabled and won't start with the eldoc-aio container.
-To switch back to the embedded Collabora Online (CODE) - simply remove environment variable.
+When COLLABORA_HOST_URL is set, the embedded Collabora Online (CODE) service is disabled and will not start with the container.
+To switch back to the embedded Collabora Online (CODE), simply remove this environment variable.

 To use external MongoDB database server, it is required to provide proper connection parameters for elDoc and JMC components, according to the guide elDoc documentation.